Marcinho (footballer, born May 1995)

-Club career
+Career

 Early career

 Born in Belford Roxo, Rio de Janeiro, Marcinho represented Coritiba's youth setup before being spotted by scouts of Novo Hamburgo in 2015.
 He made his senior debut for the latter on 1 February 2015, coming on as a second-half substitute in a 2–2 Campeonato Gaúcho home draw against Aimoré.

 Marcinho scored his first senior goal on 4 February 2015, netting a last-minute winner in a 2–1 away defeat of Juventude.
 He finished the tournament with three goals in 14 appearances.

 Internacional

 Loans to Ypiranga and Brasil de Pelotas

 In the middle of 2015, Marcinho joined Internacional and was assigned to the under-20 squad.
 On 30 August 2016, he was loaned to Ypiranga-RS until the end of the year's Série C.

 On 19 January 2017, Marcinho was loaned to Série B side Brasil de Pelotas for one year.
 A regular starter, he contributed with five league goals in 32 appearances.